CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.3.1 Laptops.md

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### SYS.3.1.A15 Appropriate Selection of Laptops [Procurement] (A)

 Before laptops are procured, the people in charge SHOULD perform a requirements analysis.
 It SHOULD also focus on additional hardware needed, such as: As docking stations and monitors to be extended.
 Based on the results, all candidate devices SHOULD be evaluated.
 The procurement decision SHOULD be coordinated with the administrators and the technical staff.

 #### SYS.3.1.A16 Central administration of laptops (CI)
-It should be defined a suitable approach, how to centrally manage laptops, as not only easier to distribute software and information, but also the institution's own security policies can be better enforced.
+It was intended to define a suitable way of administering laptops centrally, as this not only makes software and information easier to distribute, but also better enforces the institution's own security policies.
 Therefore, a suitable procedure should be defined, as laptops are centrally administered.
 A tool for centralized laptop management SHOULD support as many operating systems as possible.

 #### SYS.3.1.A17 Collective Storage (A)